pluralsh/documentation/pages/index.md

 ## What is Plural?

-Plural is an open-source, unified, application deployment platform that makes it easy to run open-source software on Kubernetes.
-Our marketplace has dozens of top tier applications ready to deploy.
+Plural is an open-source, unified, application deployment platform that stands up a Kubernetes cluster and selected applications in the cloud provider of your choice.
+Plural stores your infrastructure code and configuration in a fresh Git repository of your choosing, which we refer to as a Plural [workspace](./getting-started/manage-git-repositories/your-plural-workspace.md).

+Plural writes all the Helm, Terraform, and YAML needed for your desired infrastructure with `plural build`, and deploys it all into production with `plural deploy`.
+All configuration within your Plural Git repository is fully ejectable from the platform and ecosystem.

 ![](</assets/introduction/introduction-marketplace.png>)

-We aim to make applications as portable as possible, without sacrificing the ability for the users to own the applications they desire to use.

 **Some key features of the platform include:**